bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Clear
+- Partly Cloudy
-- 87% humidity
+- 90% humidity
-- 7 mph wind
+- 8 mph wind
-- 1% cloud cover
+- 60% cloud cover
 - 25 AQI O3 🟩
 - 20 AQI PM2.5 🟩
 - 0.52 inches of rain in the past 24 hours
-- 0.23 inches of rain expected in the next 72 hours
+- 0.22 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>